 - Chew with your mouth closed.

 - Don’t talk with food in your mouth.

 - Wash your hands before coming to the table.

 Around the holidays and throughout the year, many communities offer children’s etiquette classes through their parks and recreation or other programs.
 It might be worth your time and money to register your kids for a lesson.

 You might also start a ritual with your family where once a week—perhaps on Sundays—dinner is formal.
 You can eat it at home or in a restaurant, and everyone should practice their best manners throughout it.

 But try not to focus too much on “the rules” of etiquette, like which fork to use when.
 The bottom line is that kids use good manners when they’re comfortable and confident.
-They’ll mumble to adults and act defensive if they’re embarrassed or feeling awkward.
+They’ll mumble to adults and act defensively if they’re embarrassed or feeling awkward.
 Build up their self-assurance by practicing social interaction often, and your kids will use good manners without having to think about it.